 3. Use a fan or cool air: If you’re in a hurry, you can use a fan or cool air from a hairdryer set on the cool setting to help your nail polish dry faster.

-See also How to cook bok choy easy
+See also How long does it take to cook a turkey burger

 It’s important to remember that everyone’s nails and nail polish may react differently to various drying techniques.
 It’s always a good idea to follow the instructions provided by the nail polish manufacturer and consult a professional if you have any concerns.